Skip to Main Content

 • However, depending on the journal, it might be subject to an embargo.

-Oxford has not modified their policies on embargoes on subscription articles, indicating that the only pathway to compliance is by publishing a paper via an open access route.
+Subscription Route: Oxford has not modified its policies on embargoes on subscription articles, indicating that the only pathway to compliance is by publishing a paper via an open-access route.

 Rockefeller University Press